peterschlosser/arduino_pio_hybrid_repo/README.md

 		```
 		#include "WonderWidget.ino"
 		```
-4. File includes in the `WonderWdiget.ino` file still work the same way, too.
+4. File includes in the `WonderWidget.ino` file still work the same way, too.
 This is because the build-flags provides the include path and tell PlatformIO where to look for files.